wimpysworld/obs-studio-portable/README.md

 # Why does this project exist?

-If any of the following is true for you, you might find these builds of OBS Studio useful.
+If any of the following are true for you, you might find these builds of OBS Studio useful.

  - **I want a version of OBS Studio for Ubuntu that has all the features enabled, *by default***
    - I use lots of 3rd party OBS Studio plugins in my stream configuration.
  - **I stream from two different locations using multiple computers**
-   - [Syncthing](https://syncthing.net/) sync my streaming configuration between sites, but I'd like to include OBS Studio itself.
+   - [Syncthing](https://syncthing.net/) syncs my streaming configuration between sites.
+I'd also like to include OBS Studio itself.
  - **I make changes to my OBS Studio configuration from various computers**
    - Keeping these changes in sync manually can be cumbersome.
-But now I can automate that with [Syncthing](https://syncthing.net/) and Portable OBS Studio.
  - **I stream to multiple channels**
    - Having discrete OBS Studio instances is easier to work with than switching between dozens of Profile and Scene Collection combinations.
  - **I don't want to deal with flag day releases of new software**
    - New software is wonderful, but want to control when and how I upgrade each of my streaming configuration instances.
- - **My stream integrations are not (currently) compatible with confined packages of OBS Studio**
+ - **My stream integrations are not (currently) compatible with packages of OBS Studio that use confinement**
    - I have some funky stream integrations, and will likely create more.
+I don't want to limit my creative options.
- - **I sometimes stream how to do stuff with OBS Studio**
+ - **I sometimes stream OBS Studio how-tos and examples**
-   - Being able to run *"demo"* instances of OBS Studio with isolated configurations is great for this.
+   - Being able to run demo instances (at will) of OBS Studio with isolated configurations is great for this.
  - **I want a stable OBS setup and an in-development OBS setup**
    - When developing new features for my stream, I want to freely experiment with new versions of OBS Studio and it's plugins without fear of disrupting my stable setup.
- - **I sometimes need old and new versions of OBS Studio available**
+ - **I sometimes need old versions of OBS Studio**
-   - I have some streaming projects that are archived and do not need upgrading, but I do want to reference them from time to time.
+   - I have some streaming projects that are archived and don't need upgrading.
+But I do want to reference them from time to time.

 # Batteries included

-I am extremely thankful to the OBS Studio developers and developers of the growing list of excellent plugins.
-These Portable build of OBS Studio for Ubuntu celebrate the best of what's available.
+I'm extremely thankful to the OBS Studio developers and developers of the growing list of excellent plugins.
+These Portable builds of OBS Studio for Ubuntu celebrate the best of what's available.
 Thank you! 🙇

 Here are the 3rd party plugins that come bundled with OBS Studio Portable for
 Ubuntu: